Math Calculators ▶ Rationalize the Denominator Calculator

 (x * √y – z * √u ) /(x * √y – z * √u)

-Let’s resolve a couple of examples to clarify your concept regarding rationalizing denominators!
+Let’s resolve an example to clarify your concept regarding rationalizing denominators!

 How do you rationalize a denominator given as under: